2sxc-dev/app-extension-radmin/README.md

 ### 2025-11-20

+1. 2pp: Generate AppCode with Copilot
+1. 2pp: Update Schema Endpoint to include viewId for ViewAllowAnonymous check
 1. 2dm: select content type - now a dropdown
 1. 2dm: select query - now a dropdown
 1. 2dm: create group `Data` and add instructions for data; auto-collapse if already specified but show show title with data info